mach-composer/mach-composer-cli/docs/src/howto/ci/devops.md

 #### 5. Provide SP credentials

-The MACH composer needs to be able to login to Azure to manage the resources.<br>
+MACH composer needs to be able to login to Azure to manage the resources.<br>
 We need to be able to provide the following environment variables:

 - `ARM_CLIENT_ID`